justicedemocrats/new-site/src/pages/abouts/index.md

           fee schedule here:
           https://docs.google.com/document/u/1/d/1xDpNJw-66bBMdSVtnC_OW3fygPluJrr8tFygQrIrU5Q/edit
         question: What type of organization is Justice Democrats?
-      - answer: 'Yes, it is the federal limit of $5,000.'
+      - answer: 'Yes, it is the federal limit of $5,000 per year.'
         question: Do you have a dollar amount cap on donations from any one individual?
       - answer: >-
           Our designation as a Federal PAC does not allow us to receive